 And if your wellness isn’t ideal, you’ll find that creating a new life while trying to balance your own isn’t always easy, either.
 Whether you’re experiencing infertility or want to prepare your body for attempts to conceive, yoga is a natural and effective way to help get your reproductive system on track.
 It’s yoga for reproductive organs!
 Zenify your eggs and find out that balance really does exist!

 Don’t believe us?
 Try them out for yourself!
-Here’s a look at 5 yoga poses for ovulation that may help awaken and revitalize your sense of fertility.
+Here’s a look at a few yoga poses for ovulation that may help awaken and revitalize your sense of fertility.

 1. The Butterfly Pose

 If you’re looking for a conception-friendly exercise, the butterfly pose (also known as “Baddha Konasana”) is sure to do the trick.

 When a woman does the butterfly pose, she builds the strength in her knees, groin and inner thighs.
 While this yoga position does an excellent job at making you stronger, it also enables you to release any unwanted energy that’s keeping you from experiencing a sense of inner peace.
 Do you want your eggs stress-free, fried or over-easy?

 As an added bonus, research studies show that flexibility can increase the functioning of your muscles and reduce the risk of injury — an essential feature for women planning to give birth.

 2. Yogini Squat

 If you’re wondering how to be fit during pregnancy or perhaps even before you attempt to conceive, you’ll want to focus on toning your body and preparing it for the road of motherhood that lies ahead.